 - one of the finest collections of Japanese woodblock prints on the West Coast; and

-TAM is located in Tacoma’s Museum District, near the Museum of Glass, the Washington State History Museum, Children’s Museum of Tacoma, and historic Union Station.
+TAM is located in Tacoma’s Museum District, near the Museum of Glass, the Washington State History Museum, the Children’s Museum of Tacoma, and the historic Union Station.

 Tacoma Art Museum was founded by a group of volunteers (the Tacoma Art Association) in 1935.
-It has outgrown five exhibition spaces in 81 years, and has become a national model for regional, mid-sized museums.
+It has outgrown five exhibition spaces and has become a national model for regional, mid-sized museums.

-TAM’s exhibition history is impressive, and have presented a wide range of works.
-In addition to ongoing exhibitions featuring the art and artists of the Northwest and broader western region, TAM’s history includes exhibitions of medieval illuminated manuscripts, Renaissance bronze sculptures, French impressionist paintings, German expressionist prints, 19th- and early 20th-century paintings of the American Southwest, avant-garde art of the final years of the Soviet Union, the prints, paintings, and ceramics of Pablo Picasso, and much more.
+TAM’s exhibition history is impressive and wide-ranging.
+In addition to ongoing exhibitions featuring the art and artists of the Northwest and broader Western region, TAM’s history includes exhibitions of medieval illuminated manuscripts, Renaissance bronze sculptures, French impressionist paintings, German expressionist prints, 19th- and early 20th-century paintings of the American Southwest, avant-garde art from the final years of the Soviet Union, the prints, paintings, and ceramics of Pablo Picasso, and much more.

 Tacoma Art Museum opened at its current location on May 3, 2003, when it moved from a former bank building that was built in 1920.
 Designed by Antoine Predock and nearly twice the size of its previous location, the $22-million structure allowed TAM to exhibit far more of its permanent collection.
 In designing the building, Predock drew inspiration from the region’s light, its relationship to the water, the neighborhood’s industrial history and character, Mount Rainier, the Thea Foss Waterway, and the surrounding structures in what is now known as the Museum District.

-In November 2014, an additional $15.5-million building project designed by Olson Kundig Architects added approximately 16,000 square feet.
-The new wing doubled TAM’s gallery space.
-Tom Kundig’s design references railroad boxcars, Native American long houses, the barn structures of the rural Northwest, and further reflects the history of its particular location in Tacoma.
-The new wing showcases the Haub Family Collection of Western American Art, and the additional gallery space further enables the museum to fully explore the art history of the West while integrating its Western and Northwest collections.
+The new Haub Family Galleries doubled TAM’s exhibition space.
+The wing was designed by Olson Kundig Architects and added approximately 16,000 square feet.
+Tom Kundig’s design references railroad boxcars, Native American long houses, and the barn structures of the rural Northwest to reflect the history of the museum’s particular location in Tacoma.
+Works from the Haub Family Collection of Western American Art are regularly on view as part of exhibitions that explore the rich and complex cultural and social contexts of the greater Western region.